Teen Detox

 In the US, rates of teen substance use and overdose have increased tremendously over the last decade.
 The World Health Organization (WHO) and Substance Abuse and Mental Health Services Administration (SAMHSA) have expressed concern over the growing prevalence of teenage substance use behaviors.

-With the continued expanse and use of Fentanyl and other synthetic substances, teenagers are growing more susceptible to accidental overdoses.
+With the continued expanse and use of fentanyl and other synthetic substances, teenagers are growing more susceptible to accidental overdoses.
 Many therapists are actively working with teenagers struggling with substance use and their families, who frequently share feelings of helplessness in trying to help their children.

 When teenage substance use grows in severity to a degree in which medical detoxification is required, knowing where to start and how the process works is crucial for safety.